 E.P. & L.P.

 Chances are, if you’re over 21 and owned a bandage dress in the year 2014, you’ve been to E.P. & L.P.
-Ever since they opened their doors on Melrose and La Cienaga, they’ve been famous for their incredible rooftop patio (and infamous for their long lines on the weekend).
+Ever since they opened their doors on Melrose and La Cienega, they’ve been famous for their incredible rooftop patio (and infamous for their long lines on the weekend).
 With unobstructed views of West Hollywood and plenty of space in between tables, it’s an ideal place to eat and drink outside while still feeling comfortable.
-They’ve been closed for the last year, but just reopened with a new menu (think lots of seafood, like baja tuna crudo and anchovy toast), a new wine program, and a completely redesigned space.
+The food menu isn't as extensive as Bombo, the upscale Mexican spot downstairs, but you can still get a decent burger and some tacos and watch the sunset over the Hills.

 Located on the 12th story of the Waldorf Astoria, this lush rooftop patio serves a panoramic experience that’s just as luxurious as the neighborhood it’s housed in.
 Emerald green chairs are draped in satin, cocktails are strong and tasty (we like the slightly spicy ginger margarita), and you’ll have a view of the city that’ll either make you feel like a bird soaring over the California coastline.